How Tall Were the Vikings?

 Books, TV shows, and even some notable museum displays paint a portrait of tall and powerful men with above average strength and skill at killing others.
 Are such portrayals accurate?

 The general public has a peculiar perception that the Vikings stood taller than other Europeans of the Viking Age.
-Books, TV shows, and even some notable museum displays paint a portrait of tall and powerful men with above-average strength and skill at killing others.
+Books, TV shows, and even some notable museum displays portray tall and powerful men with above-average strength and skill in killing others.
 Are such portrayals accurate?
-Luckily for historians, the Vikings buried many of their dead in a way that preserved their bones and, through various osteoarcheological studies, we can say with some degree of confidence how tall Viking Age Scandinavians may have been.
+Luckily for historians, the Vikings buried many of their dead in a way that preserved their bones.
+Through various osteoarcheological studies, we can say with some degree of confidence how tall Viking Age Scandinavians may have been.

 How to Answer the Question, How Tall Were the Vikings?

 As with everything to do with the Viking Age, nothing is guaranteed, nor is it likely written in stone (both figuratively and literally).
-The evidence for how tall or short the Vikings may have been can only be deduced from those pieces of evidence we can find.
+The evidence for how tall or short the Vikings may have been can only be inferred from the available pieces of evidence.
 Written sources on the subject are unreliable for two reasons: first, they were penned by the victims of Viking raids (clerics) who often embellished specific details; second, the most detailed of the written sources were composed long after the fact, and thus have little chance of being accurate.
 Therefore, archaeology stands as the only sound method for determining the average height of Viking Age Scandinavians.

 The question of height has been explored by historians and archaeologists alike since the beginning of Viking studies.
 Part of the interest in the subject stemmed from testimony in the historical sources.
-One account from the annals of Fulda describes a failed raid near Aachen after which the Carolingian fighters admired how large the bodies of the slain Northmen were.
-Anskar's mission to Birka also fleetingly alluded to the Vikings' size, as does the testimony of Ibn Fadlan who observed the Rus.
+One account from the annals of Fulda describes a failed raid near Aachen, after which the Carolingian fighters marveled at the large size of the bodies of the slain Northmen.
+Anskar's mission to Birka also fleetingly alluded to the Vikings' size, as does the testimony of Ibn Fadlan, who observed the Rus.
 As with every issue I attempt to tackle in my blog, the answer is not straightforward.
-We must first take into account that the Viking Age is a broadly defined period that spans more than 300 years.
-Also important to note in such an investigation is the fact that geographic distinctions, variations in weather and harvest, as well as plagues, warfare, and any number of other factors can affect a population’s height in a particular location at a specific time.
+We must first consider that the Viking Age is a broadly defined period that spans over 300 years.
+Also important to note in such an investigation is the fact that geographic distinctions, variations in weather and harvest, as well as plagues, warfare, and any number of other factors, can affect a population’s height in a particular location at a specific time.

 With all these in mind, the following is some of the research that has been done on the subject.